bimalchawla89/VirtusaTask/README.md

 ii)when the requirement is changed (then you have to change test cases as well)

 Don't pass context in viewmodel it makes it easier to test

+## Product Flavors
+4 flavors were used in app, dev, qa, staging, prod